khuedoan/homelab/docs/installation/production/configuration.md

 # Configuration

-Open the tools container if you haven't already:
+Open the tools container, which includes all the tools needed:

 ```sh
 make tools